 This post contains affiliate links.
 If you click a link and make a purchase, I may receive a small commission at no additional cost to you.

-The Yorkshire Dales was named a national park in 1954.
+The Yorkshire Dales became a national park in 1954.
 National parks as I’m familiar with in America are typically large areas of protected natural land without much (or any) human settlement.
-By contrast, England’s national parks, while still containing much natural beauty, may also contain small towns and plentiful farmland.
+By contrast, England’s national parks, while still containing much natural beauty, may also contain small towns and farms.
 For a country not huge in size (compared to the United States anyway) and such a long history of urbanization and industrialization: I’ve always been impressed by the amount of beautiful landscape Britain has managed to maintain.

-To get to the Yorkshire Dales, one could simply drive about 5 hours directly north from London.
-In my case, I took a regional bus to the nearest major city of Leeds.
+There are a few ways to get to the Yorkshire Dales.
+You could simply drive about 4.5 hours north of London.
+The fastest way to get to the Yorkshire Dales is to take a train to a nearby city like Leeds, York or Bradford.
+I always travel on a budget so I chose the cheapest method of taking the regional bus to Bradford.
 From there, I took a couple of local buses into the Dales.
 I remember the delightful bus ride taking us up the winding road into the increasingly dramatic hills.
 The scene became more and more pastoral and we were even briefly halted by a heard of sheep in the road!

-There were some nice local treats to savor.
-I loved grabbing that beloved British staple, fish and chips, at “The Chippie” in the center of town.
+There were some great local bites to eat in the Yorkshire Dales!
+I loved grabbing that beloved British staple, fish and chips, from “The Chippie” in the center of Hawes.
 You should certainly visit the Wensleydale Creamery to try the delicious local Wensleydale cheese: a white crumbly variety that I find particularly tasty paired with fruit or jam.

 Exploring with Ease